PAVANSUNKARI/Comparative-Analysis-of-Sales-Data-using-PowerBI/README.md

-# powerbi-projects
+# PowerBI-Projects

-# Comparative Analysis Dashboard.
+## Comparative Analysis Dashboard.

 In this dashboard,
   >I have displayed the comparison of Current Year Sales with Previous Year sales and YoY sales growth%.